-30 Minutes After Assembly Ends - line up by cottage to return to main grounds.
+30 Minutes After Assembly Ends - line up by cottage in open end of Multipurpose Arena to return to main grounds.

 UPON RETURN TO MAIN GROUNDS AFTER ASSEMBLY - ALL BOYS STATE LAWS, INCLUDING MOTOR VEHICLE LAWS IN EFFECT AND ENFORCED.
 LAW ENFORCEMENT AND CORRECTIONS PERSONNEL ORGANIZED AND WORKING THROUGHOUT REMAINDER OF WEEK.
-Career path uniform shirts are distributed.